Fudan-iGEM/2023-wiki/docs/src/collaborations.md

 style='width:70%'>
 <br>
 <div>
-<p><small style="color: gray">Collaboration with THIS DL</small></p>
+<p><small style="color: gray">THIS DL students listen to our project presentation</small></p>
 </div>
 </div>

 ## With ShanghaiTech-China & Tongji-China & NUDT-China: Education Activities

-To expand the reach and quality of our educational initiatives, we have collaborated with multiple universities on picture book projects, including ShanghaiTech-China iGEM 2023, Tongji-China iGEM 2023, and NUDT-China iGEM 2023.
-Our aim is to make synthetic biology more accessible to a broader audience through engaging visual storytelling and simplifying complex concepts.
-Each university has made significant contributions to the design, illustration, and printing of these picture books.
+To expand the reach and quality of our educational initiatives, we have collaborated with multiple universities on several picture book projects, including [ShanghaiTech-China iGEM 2023](https://2023.igem.wiki/shanghaitech-china/), [Tongji-China iGEM 2023](https://2023.igem.wiki/tongji-china/), and [NUDT-China iGEM 2023](https://2023.igem.wiki/nudt-china/).
+In those projects, our shared goal is to make synthetic biology more accessible to a broader audience through engaging visual storytelling and simplifying complex concepts.
+Each university has made significant contributions to the design, illustration, and printing of several picture books.

-In addition, we have partnered with ShanghaiTech-China iGEM 2023 for further educational activities, such as exchange programs with FDIS (See more details in [Education](/education/#feed-curious-minds)).
+In addition, we have partnered with [ShanghaiTech-China iGEM 2023](https://2023.igem.wiki/shanghaitech-china/) for further educational activities, such as exchange programs with FDIS (See more details on our [Education](/education/#feed-curious-minds) page).

 <div style="text-align: center;">
 <img src="https://static.igem.wiki/teams/4765/wiki/hp/3.png"
 style='width:70%'>
 <br>
 <div>
-<p><small style="color: gray">Collaboration with other schools on the picture book project</small></p>
+<p><small style="color: gray">Show case the picture books from the oollaboration</small></p>
 </div>
 </div>